uport-project/ethr-did/README.md

+---
+title: "Ethr DID"
+index: 8
+category: "reference"
+type: "content"
+---

 # ethr DID library

 This library is intended to use ethereum addresses as fully self managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs) and lets you easily create and manage keys for these identities.

 It also lets you sign standards compliant [JSON Web Tokens (JWT)](https://jwt.io) that can be consumed using the [did-jwt](https://github.com/uport-project/did-jwt) library.

+Ethr DID provides a scalable identity method for Ethereum addresses that gives any Ethereum address the ability to collect on-chain and off-chain data.
+Because Ethr DID allows any Ethereum keypair to become an identity, it is more scalable and privacy-preserving than smart contract-based identity methods, like our previous [Proxy Contract](https://github.com/uport-project/uport-identity/blob/develop/docs/reference/proxy.md).

 It supports the proposed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) spec from the [W3C Credentials Community Group](https://w3c-ccg.github.io).